donald and mj

 “

-Daily News: Another one of your potential opponents has a very similar sounding answer to, or solution to, the trade situation — and that’s Donald political name.
+Daily News: Another one of your potential opponents has a very similar sounding answer to, or solution to, the trade situation — and that’s Donald Trump.
 He also says that, although he speaks with much more blunt language and says, and with few specifics, “Bad deals.
 Terrible deals.
 I’ll make them good deals.”

 So in that sense I hear whispers of that same sentiment.
 How is your take on that issue different than his?